bluedata-katacoda/katacoda-scenarios/Hello World Image/step10.md

 `./helloworld-app.wb`{{execute}}

-Wait! it may take some time
+Wait! image build may take some time